pymc-devs/pymc/docs/source/installation.md

 conda create -n pymc_env -c conda-forge python libpython numba m2w64-toolchain
 ```

-Once the `conda` environment has been created, there are two options for getting a version of PyMC installed depending on your needs.
-You probably want Option 1, which installs the latest version of PyMC.
-But Option 2 is available if you know you need the older PyMC3.

-Next, PyMC can be installed into the environment we have created:
+Once the `conda` environment has been created, PyMC can be installed into the environment we have created:

 ```console
 conda activate pymc_env